 Try refreshing the stream by doing one of the following:

 If you are viewing this stream on a mobile device, please ensure your device supports HTML5 in order to view the stream.

 There is most likely too much traffic on your network.
 First, make sure you are not running network-intensive programs or downloading large files while trying to watch streaming content.
 Close all programs that are not being used including extra browser windows that may be open and consuming bandwidth.
 Click the Play button and try again.
 If the problem persists, please contact your network administrator to inquire about any problems with your network.

 If you are within a corporate firewall/proxy server, ask your network administrator if you have an Internet firewall, which may block reception of the audio and video content.

 The most likely cause of an echo is having multiple webcast windows/tabs open.
 Please check your task bar area (open programs at bottom of screen) and your web browser windows/tabs for duplicate running webcast streams.
 Close any extra windows/tabs.

-No. The files are only designed to be streamed continuously in small packets and cannot be saved to your hard drive.
-However, certain learning formats (available separately) may include a downloadable MP4 file.
+No. Live or on-demand webcasts are only designed to be streamed continuously in small packets and cannot be saved to your hard drive.
+However, certain learning formats may include a downloadable MP4 file.